Polar Codes with Mixed-Kernels: Mixed-Kernels by an Example

-Denote by $n_2^{*}$ the maximum over these $n_2(i,j)$, and by $n_0 = n_1+n_2^*$.
+Denote by $n_2^{*}$ the maximum over these $n_2(i,j)$, and by $n_0 \triangleq n_1+n_2^*$.
 We have that for $n\geq n_0$

 We now turn to discuss the polarization rate.
-To do this, we need to consider the partial distances of the kernels.
-We use the notations of \cite{MoriandTanka}.
-For a given kernel $g(v_1,v_2,\ldots,v_m)$ as defined in (\ref{eq:gMixedDefined}), we give the following definitions.
+In order to do this, we need to consider the partial distances of the kernels.
+We use the notations of Mori and Tanaka \cite{MoriandTanka}.
+For a given kernel $g(v_0,v_1,\ldots,v_{m-1})$ as defined in (\ref{eq:gMixedDefined}), we give the following definitions.